certara/pyDarwin/docs/Example4.rst

     text <- paste0("Observed day 1 Cmax geomean = ", round(obs_geomean,1), " simulated day 1 Cmax geo mean = ", round(sim_geomean,1))
     c(penalty,text)

-The R code executes from the run directory of that model, so, for example, a model run in c:\\pydarwin\\example4\\00\\04, the ORG.DAT and SIM.DAT files will be written to that directory and the R code can read from the same directory.
+The R code executes from the run directory of that model, so, for example, if a model runs in ``c:\\pydarwin\\example4\\00\\04``, the ``ORG.DAT`` and ``SIM.DAT`` files will be written to that directory and the R code will be read from the same directory.

 This R code returns a character vector of length 2.
 The first is a string that can be read as numeric (penalty) and the 2nd is a string that is appended to the
 NONMEM output file, as a comment to document the output of the R code.
 The content of the 2nd element of the vector is entirely up to the user, it has no impact on the pyDarwin process, it is just appended to the output file.

-The first element of the return value is added to the fitness/reward value and is then used in the selection of subsequent populations just as any other penalty.
-The penalty value and be any real value - including negative, but typically would be positive.
+The first element of the returned value is added to the fitness/reward value and is then used in the selection of subsequent populations, just as any other penalty.
+The penalty value can be any real value - including negative, but typically would be positive.

 The post processing code options are given in the options file: